"The good life is a process, not a state of being. It is a direction, not a destination."

 Clinic Update in Response to COVID-19

 Your health and safety is our number one priority.
-We are now offering psychology sessions through Telehealth in order to continue supporting our clients.
+We are now offering psychology sessions through Telehealth, which are now permanently covered by Medicare for eligible persons.

 Contact us for more information on what this means for you.